Insurance for strata titles properties

 Is strata insurance compulsory in Australia?

 Yes.
 Strata insurance is a legal requirement in all states and territories, though the minimum liability limits and mandatory inclusions vary by jurisdiction.
-In certain states, smaller strata schemes—often just two or three units—may not be required to hold insurance, but having coverage can still provide significant value.
+In certain states, smaller strata schemes — often two or three units — may not be required to hold insurance, but having coverage can still provide significant value.

 -